 Netflix enables its subscribers to get motion pictures, TV shows, documentaries, and more on a wide variety of devices that support internet connectivity.
-It works on subscription-based membership plan model.
-That means people have to pick up a monthly plan to start and join the platform, after which they get an access to both exclusive and non-exclusive TV shows, documentaries, motion pictures and other content.
-The picture (pixel) quality, like (SD, HD, Ultra HD), of the content would depend upon the subscription plan.
+It works on a subscription-based membership plan model.
+That means people have to pick up a monthly plan to start and join the platform, after which they get access to both exclusive and non-exclusive TV shows, documentaries, motion pictures, and other content.
+The picture (pixel) quality, like (SD, HD, Ultra HD), of the content, would depend upon the subscription plan.

-About a year after its establishing, in 1998, the company thrived in its DVD via mail business.
-In 2007, it appointed Anthony Wood, a pioneer of early DVR technology, to build a device that would allow the streaming content to be played on TV sets instead of devices like PC or laptops, naemd as “Netflix Player”.
+About a year after its establishment, in 1998, the company thrived in its DVD via mail business.
+In 2007, it appointed Anthony Wood, a pioneer of early DVR technology, to build a device that would allow the streaming content to be played on TV sets instead of devices like PC or laptops, named as “Netflix Player”.
 In 2019, members from 190 countries can stream Netflix by becoming its member.
 Today, it has a huge library built of both exclusive and non-exclusive content.
-The company now is neck deep in film and show production, and many of its shows have amassed a huge fan base in very little time.
+The company now is neck-deep in film and show production, and many of its shows have amassed a huge fan base in very little time.

 Netflix Business Model

 The company targets both males and females falling in the age bracket of 17-60, and families with wage levels of $30,000+.
 Given the fact that the above base represents a big section of the global population, Netflix further fragments its user base based on psychographics instead of its socioeconomics.